GregWaters/Golem/docs/attributes.md

 `@explicit` (types) - Do not allow this type to be implicitly casted to or from.
 If a cast is desired, it must be done explicitly.

-`@atomic` (functions, types) - For functions, this means that it *must* not be run parallel to any other thread.
-For type, this means that a variable declared with the type must be accessed in a single instruction.
+`@atomic` (functions, types) - Atomic operations are operations are absolutely indivisible.
+For functions, this means that the function ***must*** be called sequentially, not in parallel.
+For types, this means that variable accesses are also to be done sequentially, and cannot be done in parallel.

 `@deprecated` (functions) - Raise a warning if the function is called (warning should include `@deprecated` attribute as reasoning).
 Typically used alongside `@cold` in library source code.